blueburrito24/obsidiannotes/Stuff to do.md

 Watch this video for more git knowledge. https://youtu.be/hrTQipWp6co

 ==Start studying arabic and driving theory on weekends.==

-I've finished lecture 1 of SE, need to finish 2 and 3 then move onto DSA (use the pdf habib gave) and do DSA lectures 1-4.
-Catch up on EPS (Assessment/interview stuff, finish CV)

 Apply to jobs at Sainsbury's, Tesco and Aldi (Need to remake CV, I have a WIP one for Placements but I need a generic one thats quality for regular apps)